g105b/pwa/README.md

 + page1.php has a two second sleep to emulate slow server-side code.
 + page2.php has a one second sleep and dynamic content.
 + The two slow pages are cached to instantly load, and page2 still has dynamic content.
++ App works offline (obviously the dynamic content is not updated until connected to the internet again).

 Have fun!